jakobhelton/jakobhelton.github.io/content/publications/2024-ar-xiv-240404325-h/index.md

 ---
-title: 'Searching for Emission Lines at $z>11$: The Role of Damped Lyman-$α$ and Hints About the Escape of Ionizing Photons'
+title: 'Searching for Emission Lines at z > 11: The Role of Damped Lyman-alpha and Hints About the Escape of Ionizing Photons'
 authors:
 - Kevin N. Hainline
 - Francesco D'Eugenio